melezhik/swat/README.md

         map  { ( "# $_", "$data{$_}" )  } keys %d   \
     ]                                               \

-    # Place this in swat data file
+    # this is also a generator
+    # with a code consists of many lines
     generator: [            \
             map {           \
             uc($_)          \